Omni Women In Business

 “I’ve actually known Lorraine Gerstl since I was a little girl, and she’s wonderful,”

-By DENNIS TAYLOR
+Original article by DENNIS TAYLOR